-The evidence shows you can earn solid returns and meet your financial objectives without sacrificing your values.
-IN FACT, some believe that returns could be better over the long run when investing in more responsible companies.
-Think about headline grabbers: BP blowouts, Joe Fresh clothing factory collapse in Bangladesh, destroyed tracts of rainforest for palm oil for chocolate bars – all these issues will continue to come to the forefront as we come to realize the impact we are having on the planet, and with more people accessing the internet.
-Investing in companies that are not paying attention to ESG factors – Environmental, Social, and Governance – may be detrimental to your financial health in the long run.
+The evidence shows you can earn competitive returns and meet your financial objectives without sacrificing your values.
+There is research that shows that returns could be better over the long run when investing in more responsible companies.
+Think about headline grabbers: BP well blowouts, Joe Fresh clothing factory collapse in Bangladesh, destroyed tracts of rainforest for palm oil for chocolate bars – all these issues will continue to come to the forefront as we come to realize the impact we are having on the planet, and with more people having access to information.
+Investing in companies that are not paying attention to ESG factors – Environmental, Social, and Governance – is detrimental to your financial health.

-Now unfortunately the reality is many investment fund managers operating with some level of ethical screening / filters may still own companies you don’t approve of.
-Why is that?
-It’s because many seek to avoid the worst sectors, and include all the rest.
-Many fund managers will have third party screens to ensure each positions meets certain ethical screens, often focused on ‘ESG’ or ‘Environment, Social, and Governance’.
+So why is it that many ‘ethical’ investment fund managers still seem to own companies you don’t approve of?
+This is due to negative screening.
+They filter out companies in certain sectors, and generally allow for the rest.
+Many fund managers will have third party screens to ensure each position meets certain ethical screens, often focused on ESG.
 For some fund companies, there’s a level of engagement.
 If over time the Board of Directors doesn’t take recommendations relating to transparency, corporate governance, gender equity/diversity, etc, a divestment may occur.
 Some individuals look at ‘Shariah’ compliant portfolios, to try and be more ethical – but again, these may not meet your particular standards and criteria.
 I was asked the other day why Procter and Gamble and Unilever were in a WealthSimple Shariah portfolio.
-Wealthsimple, like many other investment companies, outsource the ethical decision making process.
-The reality is, individuals who really want true power over what they own may just have to build out their own portfolio.
+Wealthsimple, like many other investment companies, appear to outsource the ethical decision making process.
+The reality is, individuals who really want true power over what they own may have to build out their own portfolio.